Don Dahler: Personal life

 Dahler was born in Colorado Springs, Colorado to an Air Force family and grew up all over the United States.
 He attended MacArthur High School and San Antonio College.
 He graduated summa cum laude from the University of North Carolina at Charlotte.

-Formerly married to NBC News' Sara James, Dahler currently resides in New Jersey with his wife Katie and their two children.
+Formerly married to NBC News' Sara James, Dahler currently resides in New Jersey with his wife Katie and their two children, Jack and Callie.
+Jack attends Duke University, and Callie attends Colgate University.
 He is the recipient of numerous awards, including two EMMYs, a Peabody, a Dupont, and two CINEs.